LinkedIn Social Selling Index (SSI)

 Not surprisingly, LinkedIn boosts your score if you are a Premium member and use its Sales Navigator.
-If I were a CMO I would certainly pony up the cost for the tool, but at $800 a year, this working mom ain’t got time for that.
+If I were a CMO I would certainly pony up the cost for the tool, but at $800 a year, you have to carefully weigh ROI.

 Your LinkedIn company page is still an important channel for sharing company news and content, but your personal LinkedIn account has a greater chance of generating a sale than your company page does.

 Why?
 Because Sales is about relationships.

 Before you start social selling, take look at your LinkedIn page.
 Is it basically a glorified résumé, or is it saying something about your personal brand?
 Here are a few tips to get your personal LinkedIn account ready to mingle:

 Profile pic.
 Your profile pic doesn’t have to be a professional headshot, but it should be an accurate portrayal of you as a business person.
 Mine is taken in front of Big Sea headquarters.

 Headline.
 Distinguish yourself by sharing your “Why.”
 Big Sea’s CEO Andi Graham nails it with, “CEO at Big Sea.
 Agile marketing with heart.
 Empathy and connection fuel growth.”

 Summary.
 Keep this short and focused on your objective.
 This should be an elevator pitch, but for you as a contact, not for your product.